jpdery/moobile-core-doc/Source/Control/Control.md

 Tell this control it's about to change state.

+Override this method to provide your own implementation.

 Name    | Type   | Description
 ------- | ------ | -----------
 `state` | String | The state that will be set.